MicrosoftDocs/dynamics365smb-docs/business-central/shopify/walkthrough-setting-up-and-using-shopify.md

 ### Scenario

-Let's say that you want to try Shopify as an online store without spending much time on setting things up, especially because you already maintain your items in [!INCLUDE[prod_short](../includes/prod_short.md)] properly.
+Let's say that you want to try Shopify as an online store without spending much time on setting up things, especially because you already maintain your items in [!INCLUDE[prod_short](../includes/prod_short.md)] properly.
 After you launch your Shopify online store, you immediately get new customers who are happy with your shop and their buying experience.
 So, they decide to leave tips at checkout.

 ### Steps